handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 +        isDefault: true
 ```

-Run below command to install the helm chart with your custom values.
+Run the following command to install the Helm chart with your custom values.

 ```shell
 helm install mygrafana grafana